pauldambra/pauldambra.github.io/_posts/2017-03-19-testing-static-html.md

 Grepping the generated html for those two external links finds them in the HEAD of the document.

 I'd only run this process on existing, _published_ blog posts since adding it.
-This is the first time that it has run against a repo with a new, _unpublished_ blog post and it's correctly highlighting that the open graph URL for this article and the amplhtml link rel for this article don't exist.
+This is the first time that it has run against a repo with a new, _unpublished_ blog post and it's correctly highlighting that the open graph URL for this article and the amphtml link rel for this article don't exist.
 Because they don't - this article hasn't been published yet.

 The site's .travis.yml file currently has: